 These fun and kid-friendly frozen yogurt banana popsicles are made with a dairy-free yogurt alternative and plenty of delicious ingredients that your entire family will love!
-This post is sponsored by So Delicious Dairy Free® and all my opinions are my own.
+This post is sponsored by So Delicious Dairy Free®, and all my opinions are mine.
 Please see my disclosures.

 As the weather gets warmer and the sun begins shining daily, I start to crave all sorts of cold treats that help me beat the heat.

 Today I’m sharing one of my favorite beat-the-heat frozen treats with you.
 It’s my recipe for frozen yogurt banana pops using a dairy-free yogurt alternative.
 Ta-da!